Accounting Act

 Article 71

-The following source documents shall not be governed by the preceding Article.
-However, places of custody, file numbers and other relevant facts for easy reference shall be specified in compiled volume:
+The source documents mentioned in the following shall not be governed by the preceding Article.
+Places of custody, file numbers and other relevant facts that can facilitate reference, however, shall still be specified in compiled volume:

-2. Documents required to be filed and statements required to be compiled into separate volume.
+2. Documents required to be filed, and statements required to be compiled into separate volumes.

-4. Documents required to be transferred to other authorities.
+4. Documents required to be transferred to other Agencies.

 5. Other documents, which may not be or shall not be pasted and compiled into volumes.